Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Numerical Results

-\figref{fig_conTPC} depicts the convergence trajectories of the Riemannian design methods compared with WMMSE method \cite{WMMSE} under TPC at SNR$=20$ dB for massive MIMO downlink.
-As shown in \figref{fig_conTPC}, RCG method converges much faster than RSD, WMMSE and RTR methods when $N_{\text{sub}}=3$.
+\figref{fig_conTPC} depicts the convergence trajectories of the Riemannian design methods compared with the WMMSE method \cite{WMMSE} under TPC at SNR$=20$ dB for massive MIMO DL.
+As shown in \figref{fig_conTPC}, the RCG method converges much faster than RSD, WMMSE and RTR methods when $N_{\text{sub}}=3$.
 RTR method converges the fastest at the very beginning when $N_{\text{sub}}=6$ and obtains $87\%$ performance in the first three iterations.
-Besides, the complexity of RCG method is lower than that of WMMSE method.
-For the fairness of comparison, \figref{fig_TPC} compares the WSR performance of RCG method with that of WMMSE precoder under the same complexity when RCG method converges.
-As we can see, RCG method has the same performance as WMMSE method when they converge and has an evident performance gain in the high SNR regime when they share the same computational complexity.
-The regularized zero-forcing (RZF) method requires the least computation among these methods but also exhibits the poorest performance.
-To investigate the convergence behavior of RCG method, we compare the approximate iterations needed for RCG and WMMSE methods to completely converge in \figref{fig_RCGvsWMMSE}.
-Compared with WMMSE method, RCG method needs much fewer iterations to converge, especially when SNR is high, which clearly demonstrates the fast convergence and high computational efficiency of RCG method.
+Besides, the complexity of the RCG method is lower than that of the WMMSE method.
+For the fairness of comparison, \figref{fig_TPC} compares the WSR performance of the RCG method with that of the WMMSE precoder under the same complexity when the RCG method converges.
+As we can see from \figref{fig_TPC}, the RCG method has the same performance as the WMMSE method when they converge and has an evident performance gain in the high SNR regime when they share the same computational complexity.
+The RZF method \cite{RZF} requires the least computation among these methods but also exhibits the poorest performance.
+To investigate the convergence behavior of the RCG method, we compare the approximate iterations needed for the RCG and WMMSE methods to completely converge in \figref{fig_RCGvsWMMSE}.
+Compared with the WMMSE method, the RCG method needs much fewer iterations to converge, especially when SNR is high, which clearly demonstrates the fast convergence and high computational efficiency of the RCG method.

 The convergence behavior of Riemannian design methods under PUPC at SNR$=20$ dB is shown in \figref{fig_conPUPC}.
-When $N_{\text{sub}}=6$, RTR method needs nearly the same number of iterations to converge as RCG at the cost of a much higher computational complexity.
+When $N_{\text{sub}}=6$, the RTR method needs nearly the same number of iterations to converge as RCG at the cost of a much higher computational complexity.
 In addition, WMMSE achieves good performance and converges fast at the first thirty iterations.
 However, RCG shows a better performance and converges faster compared with WMMSE when $N_{\text{out}}>30$ with a much lower computational complexity.
 In \figref{fig_PUPC}, we compare the WSR performance of the Riemannian methods after convergence under different SNRs with those of the SLNR precoder and the WMMSE precoder satisfying PUPC, whose computational complexities are much higher than that of the RCG method.
 The WSR performances of the proposed Riemannian methods are almost the same after convergence with different initializations.
 From \figref{fig_PUPC}, the RCG method has the same performance as the WMMSE method after convergence and performs better than the SLNR precoder in the whole SNR regime.